Applying Media Literacy Skills and Human Rights Perspectives

 Instructors identify or ask students to identify an issue (local or global).
 Students should be reminded to avoid stereotypes, simplistic or neocolonial portrayals and misrepresentations of other nations and cultures.
 Students should include citations in their responses.

-Assignment: Educate about a social justice issue (e.g., poverty, racial inequity, lack of access to education, homelessness, etc.) by creating a vlog (or short video) using Adobe Express, combining voiceover narration with images.
+Assignment: Educate about a social justice issue (e.g., poverty, racial inequity, lack of access to education, homelessness, etc.) by creating a vlog (or short video) using Adobe Express or other video or presentation software, combining voiceover narration with images.
 The goal is to synthesize information on your topic and communicate the important points in an aesthetically pleasing and compelling way to viewers that may be unfamiliar with the chosen topic.
 Students are encouraged to use their creativity and make their presentation engaging, including photos, brief YouTube clips, campaign slogans, or other illustrative materials as part of their video.
 Students begin by developing a script of approximately 400-500 words.
 Optional: Add music (either your own, or from Express' included music tracks) to your video.
 Approximate Length– 4 to 5 minutes.
 It should take students approximately 2 hours to edit a video once all materials are gathered.
 Include the following:

 Components include: